3print/boilerplate/docs/views.md

 #### Navigation

-The `nav_link_to` helper is used to generate the navigation bar visible in the admin header.
+The `nav_link_to` and `admin_nav_link_to` helper are used to generate navigation links in your application.
+The main difference between both helpers is that `admin_nav_link_to` will check edit permissions prior to build the link.

+Both helpers work within a specified `context`, defined using the `with_nav_context` function.
+Currently available contexts are.
+- `:sidebar`: To render links and groups using the classes used in the admin sidebar.
+- `:navbar`: To render links and groups as bootstrap navbar links and dropdowns.

-See how it's used in the [`app/views/admin/shared/_nav.html.haml` file](../app/views/admin/shared/_nav.html.haml)
+See how it's used in the [`app/views/admin/shared/_sidebar.html.haml` file](../app/views/admin/shared/_sidebar.html.haml)

 #### Icons

 Several helpers are available to ease the work with icons in UI.
-By default the helper is configured to work with [FontAwesome](http://fontawesome.io/) but it can be easily modified to support pretty much every icon font out-there.
+By default the helper is configured to work with [Feather icons](https://feathericons.com/) and will generate inline SVG versions of the icons.
 These helpers are located in the [`app/helpers/icon_helper` file](../app/helpers/icon_helper.rb).

 Find below a quick description of these helpers:

-- `icon_class`: given a symbol or a string, it returns the class name of the corresponding icon, ie. `icon_class :user` returns `'fa fa-user'`.
-- `icon`: given a symbol or a string, it returns the HTML markup of the icon, ie. `icon :user` returns `<i class="fa fa-user"></i>`.
+- `icon`: given a symbol or a string, it returns the SVG markup of the icon, ie. `icon :user` returns a SVG string with the corresponding icon.
-- `icon_class_for`: this helper works using the `Iconic` module and returns the class name of the icon associated with the passed-in key.
+- `icon_name_for`: this helper works using the `Feather` module and returns the name of the icon associated with the passed-in key.
-- `icon_for`: this helper works using the `Iconic` module and returns the HTML markup of the icon associated with the passed-in key.
+- `icon_for`: this helper works using the `Feather` module and returns the SVG markup of the icon associated with the passed-in key.
 - `text_and_icon`: given a label string and an icon it returns the label wrapped in a `span` followed by the specified icon markup.
 - `icon_and_text`: given a label string and an icon it returns the label wrapped in a `span` preceded by the specified icon markup.

-##### Iconic
+##### Feather

-The `Iconic` module acts as an icon store within a project.
+The `Feather` module acts as an icon store within a project.
 You can use it to associate an icon to any kind of object.
-For instance, using `Iconic.set_icon User, :user` will register the `user` icon to the `User` model class so that calling `icon User` returns `<i class="fa fa-user"></i>`.
+For instance, using `Feather.set_icon User, :user` will register the `user` icon to the `User` model class so that calling `icon User` returns the corresponding SVG string.

 It is used in all the default views so that you only need to change the association between an action or a model and an icon in a single place and have it taking effect everywhere.